TAAG Park

-TAAG Park is a FieldTurf stadium located at Carleton University in Ottawa, Ontario, Canada, on the north-eastern edge of the university campus, where Bronson Avenue meets University Road.
-The stadium was renamed TAAG Park in August 2022.
+TAAG Park is a stadium located on the Carleton University campus in Ottawa, Ontario, Canada.
 Known as Raven Field until 1998 when it became known as Keith Harris Stadium.
 Keith Harris served as the Director of Carleton Athletics for over 30 years and was inducted into its Hall of Fame in 2000.
 In 2011, the Carleton Board of Governors approved a plan for the expansion and renovation of the stadium.
+The stadium was renamed TAAG Park in August 2022.

 The stadium is home to Carleton University Ravens varsity football team, men's and women's varsity soccer teams and women's rugby team.